 The Elementary Guidance Assistant Program is designed to offer social-emotional learning to students during their school day using an evidence based social-emotional classroom curriculum called Second Step.
 Second Step is designed to teach children how to understand and manage their emotions, control their reactions, be aware of others’ feelings, and have the skills to problemsolve and make responsible decisions.
 These lessons will increase students learning-readiness and help them to move ahead successfully in school.
 Guidance Assistants are trained para-professional staff and are assigned at each of IUSD’s K-6 school sites to teach Second Step in the classroom and provide small group workshops for children who would benefit from additional support.
 Students with parent permission may participate in “TOOLBOX” groups, the small group workshops, which are a series of once-a-week, 30-45 minute small group lessons during the school day.
 Groups usually last for 10-12 weeks.

 Stonegate is happy to share that our students have access to technology on a regular basis to support instruction in the classroom.
-With the purchase of several new Chromebook devices our 1st-3rd grade classrooms have access to our school computer lab as well as two Chromebooks carts per grade level.
-Our K, 4th, 5th, and 6th have 1:1 access to Chromebooks with each classroom having their own cart.
+With the purchase of several new Chromebook devices every student has 1:1 access to Chromebooks with each classroom having their own cart.

 TECHNOLOGICAL RESOURCES ACCEPTABLE USE POLICY—BOARD POLICY - 6163.4